-- If you want to use License Alert Emails, then you will need to have an SMTP email service that can be used by Content Controller.
+- If you want to use License Alert Emails or Password Resets, then you will need to have an SMTP email service that can be used by Content Controller.
 We've had good luck with SendGrid, but you can also use AWS SES or any other solution that works for you.

 - We recommend (as always) to make a backup before deploying this upgrade.
 It is not possible to roll back to CC 1.2 from 2.0 without a DB backup.

 Here are a few Ansible configuration changes that you may need to make for this release: